 - Alarms or events that can be used to trigger a Door held open incident.

-- Dynamic incident procedure to guide the operators towards incident resolution.
+- Dynamic user procedure to guide the operators towards incident resolution.

-- Incident workflow that adapts to real-time operator responses to dynamic incident procedures.
+- Automation workflow that adapts to real-time operator responses to dynamic incident procedures.

 Incident trigger and procedure configuration